mdedetrich/stripe-scala/README.md

 If there however is a checked error (such as an invalid API key) this will not throw an exception, instead it will be contained within the `Try` monad (i.e. you will get a `scala.util.Failure`)

+The last parameter for stripe POST requests (often named as create in stripe-scala) has an optional idempotencyKey as the last parameter which defaults to null.
+You can specify a IdempotencyKey to make sure that you don't create duplicate post requets.